CloudI/CloudI/examples/hello_world5/README.markdown

 rely on the release for handling the Erlang service module loading.

-If more Erlang CloudI services were added to the `hello_world5` Erlang application, any of the service modules with names that do not match `hello_world5` would set the `application_name` service configuration option to make sure the application ownership is clear
+If more Erlang CloudI services were added to the `hello_world5` Erlang application, any of the service modules with names that do not equal `hello_world5` would set the `application_name` service configuration option to make sure the application ownership is clear
 (e.g., for `application:get_env/1`).